Mary Domito moved to Taos from the Bay Area in 2004, after having visited three years earlier.

 During those first years here, Mary would listen to KTAOS and began calling in to donate to the (Taos animal shelter) Stray Hearts marathons the radio station would host.
 In 2009 Allegra Huston held a silent auction to benefit her Indie film, Good Luck Mr. Gorsky, and Mary bid on (local band) Bone Orchard.
 When she wound up with the band, she decided she needed to create an event, her annual Dog Days Benefit was born.
 So was her new incarnation as a music promoter.

 That first year Dog Days raised four thousand plus for the shelter.
 This year they raised over thirty thousand.

 The music bug had bitten and Mary continued to promote events independently until her accountant suggested it was time to create a new business entity.
-Mollydog Productions was born and has since become yet another succesful venture for this natural entrepeneur.
+Mollydog Productions was born and has since become yet another successful venture for this natural entrepreneur.

 “I love music,” she tells me, “it’s the one thing that keeps me feeling alive and connected.”

 And Mary is getting down and having a blast, juggling three businesses (she recently opened a new furniture store, Alamosa Home in Alamosa, Colorado) with no plans of slowing down any time soon.

 She’s got lots planned musically – she’s bringing Judy Collins to the TCA in February – and right now she’s looking forward to another sold out event.
 The Taos Blues Fest (featuring Walter Trout and others) at Taos Mesa Brewing on August 22nd, is coming up fast, but tomorrow, she’ll be on the road to Alamosa to check in on her new store before getting ready for the party.
 Her boundless energy is enviable.